Dawn1Ocean/dotfiles/README.md

 ## OBS Screencasting

 According to [Niri's Official Wiki](https://yalter.github.io/niri/Screencasting.html), we need a working D-Bus session, pipewire, `xdg-desktop-portal-gnome`.
-I don't want to install any gnome-related packages, so I changed it to `xdg-desktop-portal-wlr`, but it can only capture entire screen other than individual window.
+If you don't want to install any gnome-related packages, you could change it to `xdg-desktop-portal-wlr`, but it can only capture entire screen other than individual window.

 Create `~/.config/xdg-desktop-portal/niri-portals.conf`:
 ```conf